hashicorp/ngx_http_consul_backend_module/README.md

 through Consul, meaning the probability of routing traffic to an unhealthy host is significantly lower than other solutions.

-Negatively, this requires Golang to compile the static library `.a` file.
+Negatively, this requires Golang to compile the dynamic library `.so` file.
 In theory, this could be compiled in advance by a CI/CD system.
-There is no need for the Golang _runtime_, since the runtime is compiled into the static library.
+There is no need for the Golang _runtime_, since the runtime is compiled into the dynamic library.
 Additionally, each request goes through Consul.
 Thus using a local agent is required for performance and latency reasons.